Vibeke-dev/handball-penalty-throw/README.md

 ## Setup
 View project in your browser:
-- $ git clone https://github.com/Vibeke-dev/handball-penalty-throw.git in your terminal
+- `git clone https://github.com/Vibeke-dev/handball-penalty-throw.git` in your terminal
-- $ cd handball-penalty-throw
+- `cd handball-penalty-throw`
-- $ open index.html
+- `open index.html`

 ### Note
 No copyright infringement intended.
 Picture/sound will be removed if requested by the copy right owner.